 Electronic claims processing is the lifeblood of a healthcare practice’s revenue cycle.
-With over 4 billion healthcare claims processed annually in the US, using the right payer id becomes crucial for timely payments.
+With over 4 billion healthcare claims processed annually in the US, using the right payer id becomes crucial for timely payments, specifically the First Health payer ID of 95019.
 The FHNP id is the gateway for providers to have streamlined billing and reduced administrative overhead.

 Providers working with First Health networks need specific technical information to ensure their claims get to the right place.
 This guide covers everything from the primary payer id number to regional coverage variations so medical billing professionals can submit electronic claims with confidence.